Easy Access to Epic Views: The 6 Best Hikes in Bryce Canyon

 You weren’t expecting a waterfall hike here, were you?
 Fun fact: the Mossy Cave Trail is one of the lowest-elevation hikes in Bryce Canyon, and one of the only ones that start with a climb and end with a descent.
 It’s a straightforward, fairly easy trek that’s doable with young kids.

-The meat of the trail meanders below some hoodoos, and in all honesty, isn’t much to talk about.
+The meat of the trail meanders below some hoodoos in desert landscapes similar to what you get on Joshua Tree hikes.
+In all honesty, isn’t much to talk about.
 However, the finale is where it gets cool: reach the end of the path, and you’ll find the titular mossy cave (which is more of an overhang) and a small, scenic waterfall.

 Artificially created by the pioneers as an irrigation source, the waterfall is now a sensation in the warmer months.
 When it gets hot, many hikers choose to stand or sit under it, seeking refuge from the summer heat.
 It does an admirable job, and the kids love it.